Published Date: 03/23/22

 - Learning for Justice offers learning guides, lesson plans, webinars and more.

 - Teaching for Change has a list of recommended books and other resources.

 The final word

 Anti-bias education is critical from the earliest ages.
-It extends beyond matters of race and teaches children to embrace diversity in all forms.
-Children come out of preschool more confident, ready to lead the way, fight injustices, and grow into anti-racist advocates.
+It extends beyond skin color and teaches children to embrace diversity in all forms from neurodiversity to physical abilities.
+Children are empowered, more confident and ready to lead the way to fight injustices and giving us hope for a better tomorrow.

 Paper Pinecone is the #1 most trusted childcare directory giving parents access to the best preschools and best daycares near you.
 Parents always search free and childcare providers always list free.
 Send inquiries about the best daycares and preschools to email@example.com.